Xib3rR4dAr/WannaRace/README.md

 ## 🤖 Description
 Race Condition vulnerability can be practiced in the developed WebApp.
 Task is to buy a Mega Box using race condition that costs more than available vouchers.
 Two challenges are made for practice.
 Challenge B is to be solved when PHPSESSID cookie is present, cookie is auto created when user is logged in.
 Happy learning 🎉.

-## 🛠 Building and running the docker image
+## 🛠 Building and running the Docker image
-Build the docker image with:
+Build the Docker image with:

 ```bash
 git clone https://github.com/Xib3rR4dAr/WannaRace && cd WannaRace
 docker build -t xib3rr4dar/wanna_race:1.0 .
 ```
-Run docker image:
+Run Docker image:
 ```
 docker run -it --rm xib3rr4dar/wanna_race:1.0
 ```